-February 3 is National Carrot Cake Day, and I love carrots, and especially, carrot cake.
+Today is National Carrot Cake Day, and I love carrots, especially when a major ingredient in cake!
 I used to bake carrot cakes in coffee cans.
 Remember coffee cans?
-Now my beans come in bags or recyclable paper cans, so no baking in those.
+Now my coffee beans come in recyclable paper bags, so no baking in those.
 I make my carrot cake in a bundt pan, but you can use a square 8" pan or 2 small loaf pans (1 large) for this recipe.
 You'll love this Double Chocolate Carrot Cake.
 This recipe is adapted from Southern Food.
 My adaptation makes it a bit more chocolatey.. no big surprise!

 At my farmers markets we have quite a variety of carrots, however, I usually use plain old carrots in this cake..

 Double Chocolate Carrot Cake

 1-1/2 cup finely grated carrots

 1 cup boiling water

 1/2 cup unsweetened cocoa powder (best quality, of course)

 1-1/2 handfuls of dark chocolate, chopped: 65-75% cacao